johndorn/My-Legislation/public_transit/developer_input_on_transit_-_3361-16.md

   * Developers may provide input with regard to this implementation, but are prohibited from requesting the absence or prevention of public transit outright

-2. Developers must allow a minimum of one accessible public transit stop under these provisions
+2. Developers must allow for transit stops adhering to the following:

+  * Minimum travel distance is defined as:

-  * At least one per 4000 feet if pedestrian thoroughfares are readily and reasonably available
+    * 4000 feet if pedestrian thoroughfares are available

-  * At least one per 2000 feet if no predestrian thoroughfares are available
+	* 2000 feet if pedestrian thoroughfares are not available

+  * At least one transit stop within the minimum travel distance of the development center

+  * Transit stops no less than the minimum travel distance of another transit stop or the outer limit of the area

 3. Implementation of any public transit system adhering to this initiative is to be financed by the legislature or the transit provider, with land provided in normal right-of-ways for pedestrian thoroughfares